lb3361/gigatron-lcc/README.md

 to run the current test suite.
 The LCC test files are in `tst` but some need pieces of the runtime or library that are still missing.
 The runtime and library test files are in `gigatron/{runtime,libc,libm}/tst`.

+### 2.2 Building gigatron-lcc under MacOS

+The same steps should also work on MacOS provided that the c compiler has been installed, for instance with `xcode-select –install`, and that command `python3` runs a version of python >= 3.8.

+### 2.3 Building gigatron-lcc under Windows using Cygwin

+Thanks to the feedback of axelb, the same steps can also be used to compile gigatron-lcc under cygwin.
+For this, you must first install cygwin >= 3.2 from http://cygwin.org, make sure to select the packages `gcc-core`, `make`, and `python3`, then issue the `make`, `make install`, or `make test` command from the cygwin shell.

+The main drawback of building `gigatron-lcc` under cygwin is that you have to execute it from the cygwin shell as well since it depends on the cygwin infrastructure.

+### 2.4 Building gigatron-lcc under Windows using Mingw64

+It is also possible to build `gigatron-lcc` using Mingw64 using different routes.
+One promising but yet untested route consists in installing the mingw64 compiler under cygwin and compile as usual.
+The better tested route was to install [MSYS2](https://www.msys2.org) with the package group `mingw-w64-i686-toolchain` and `python` >= 3.8, then issue the commands `make` and `make install` from the mingw32 terminal.

+The resulting executables depend only on Microsoft's `msvcrt.dll` and can be executed from a normal Windows command line.
+However it remains necessary to install the Windows version of python with the python launcher `py` installed for everyone's use.
+The command `make install` creates batch files `glcc.bat` and `glink.bat` in the binary directory that can then be used to invoke gigatron-lcc from the Windows command line.
+These batch files simply invoke the python launcher `py -3` with the full path name of the python scripts `glcc` or `glink`.
+If you move the gigatron-lcc installation elsewhere, you need to edit this path name.

 ## 3 Compiler invocation